List of governors of Illinois

-Governors
+List of governors

-Governor of the Territory of Illinois
+Territory of Illinois

 Illinois Territory was formed on March 1, 1809, from Indiana Territory.
-It had only two governors appointed by the President of the United States before it became a state, and only one ever took office.
+It had only two governors appointed by the president of the United States before it became a state, and only one ever took office.

-Governors of the State of Illinois
+State of Illinois

 Illinois was admitted to the Union on December 3, 1818, consisting of the southern portion of Illinois Territory; the remainder was assigned to Michigan Territory.

 The first Illinois Constitution, ratified in 1818, provided that a governor be elected every 4 years for a term starting on the first Monday in the December following an election.
 The constitution of 1848 moved the start of the term to the second Monday in January starting in 1849, thus shortening the term won in the 1844 election to 2 years.
 Governors were not allowed to succeed themselves until the 1870 constitution, which removed this limit.

 The office of lieutenant governor was created in the first constitution, to exercise the power of governor if that office becomes vacant.
 The 1848 constitution changed this to say the power "devolves" upon the lieutenant governor in case of a vacancy.
 The current constitution of 1970 made it so that, in the event of a vacancy, the lieutenant becomes governor, and the governor and lieutenant governor are now elected on the same ticket.
 If the governor feels seriously impeded in performing their job, they can inform the secretary of state and the next in the line of succession, who becomes acting governor until the governor can resume office.